Some of the items that contribute most to clutter are:

 - Figurines and decor

 - Photo frames

 - Storage containers and Tupperware

-The first step to break the ice is to pull it all out (each section at a time), and analyse it.
+The first step to breaking the ice is to pull it all out (each section at a time) and analyse it.
 Ask yourself:

 – What is it used for?